-The land and waterways are associated with dreaming stories and cultural learning that is still passed on today.
-This cultural learning links Aboriginal people with who they are and where they belong.
+Aboriginal heritage is inseparable from the natural environment - from individual plants and animals to ecosystems.
+The land and waterways are associated with dreaming stories and cultural learning that links Aboriginal people with who they are and where they belong.

 Through Land Alive, an Environmental Trust-funded project under the BioBanking Scheme run by OEH, Aboriginal landowners were able to create jobs and business opportunities while managing Country for conservation.
 The Land Alive program was completed in 2011.